Surdok/ngx-translation-extension/README.md

 This extension contributes the following settings:

+- `ngx-translation-extension.TranslationWrappingHTML`: Surrounds stored key of translated string by pipe/statement etc.. $key is required for this option to work.
 - `ngx-translation-extension.JSONDirectory`: Directory to find the translation files in
 - `ngx-translation-extension.autoFileModify`: Automatically modifies transilation files that are specified in the extension settings.
 - `ngx-translation-extension.languageFrom`: The source language to be translated from.